Presbycusis: Hearing Loss In SeniorsPublished On: May 22, 2019

 Managing Presbycusis requires a solution tailor made to your specific circumstances.
 If you think you may be suffering from hearing loss, make an appointment with your doctor who will be able to assess your hearing, and refer you to an audiologist for further screening.

-From there, your audiologist will be able to gauge the specifics of your hearing loss, such as which ear is affected and at what frequencies, and present you with your presbycusis treatment options.
+From there, your audiologist will be able to gauge how you are affected by hearing loss (for example, which frequencies affect which ears) and present you with your presbycusis treatment options.
 Hearing aids are a common recommendation which can greatly improve your overall hearing.